Valanar/Myxologist/_PRESS-RELEASE.md

 # Myxologist #

 ## Overview ##
-  > Nick the Bartender is designed to help people decide on a drink or cocktail based on what they have available and that has a level of difficulty appropriate.
+  > Myxologist is designed to help people decide on a drink or cocktail based on what they have available and that has a level of difficulty appropriate.
 This Is designed to help people who are hosting a dinner party, as well as those looking to improve their cocktailing skills

 ## Summary ##
-  > At it's core, Nick the Bartender will create a list of cocktails and drinks that are possible to make given a list of ingredients a customer enters.
+  > At it's core, Myxologist will create a list of cocktails and drinks that are possible to make given a list of ingredients a customer enters.
 It will then go on to allow users to sort their results both by a primarily liquor they may be interested in, as well as by difficulty, or by season.
-Nick the Bartender will then go further to have a list of recommended additions to a user's "bar" or ingredients list for the most potential in expanding drink selections.
+Myxologist will then go further to have a list of recommended additions to a user's "bar" or ingredients list for the most potential in expanding drink selections.

 ## Problem ##
   > Many people enjoy a good drink, but feel they either lack the skill to make it, or are unaware of what is possible with what they have available in their own home.

 ## Solution ##
   > Through generating a list of ingredients, a skilled bartender would be able to list off a wealth of drinks possible and help the customer decide on what sounds most appealing.
-Nick the Bartender will act as your own personal bartender to help you get to where you desire in the most delicious, and enjoyable way possible.
+Myxologist will act as your own personal bartender to help you get to where you desire in the most delicious, and enjoyable way possible.

 ## Quote from You ##
   > Cocktailing is a passion of mine, and helping someone realize they can make a delicious drink from what they already have is a rewarding experience and helps people realize what is possible with what they may assume to be common items around them.
 Cocktails have such a deep history, it'd be a shame not to enjoy the rich flavors while getting to the bottom of it!